ImageMagick v6 Examples --

 Bumpmap (greyscale multiply)

-The 'Bumpmap' method is essentially exactly the same as 'Multiply', except that the source image is converted into grey-scale before being overlaid.
-In other words it will darken the image anywhere the source image is dark.
+The 'Bumpmap' method is essentially the same as 'Multiply', except that the source image is converted into grey-scale before being overlaid.
+In other words, it will darken the image anywhere the source image is dark.

-You could think of this as sort of 'multiply by intensity' type operator.
+You could think of this as a 'multiply by intensity' type operator.

 For example...